Eye-Soft/HSDK/README.md

 Matteo Migliore
-Founder of DevBull - The acadamy to become a software architect - https://devbull.it Founder of Sviluppatore Migliore - Courses .NET for companies - https://sviluppatoremigliore.com Founder of LEGALDESK - The n°1 software for italian lawyers - https://legaldesk.it
+Founder of DevBull - The academy to become a software architect - https://devbull.it Founder of Sviluppatore Migliore - Courses .NET for companies - https://sviluppatoremigliore.com Founder of LEGALDESK - The n°1 software for italian lawyers - https://legaldesk.it